Skip to main content

 18. All Films must submit the following forms (with parental/guardian signature if under 18 years of age):

-• High Tide Application (each individual submits)
+• High Tide Application (each individual submits their own application)

-• Materials License Agreement (team lead submits)
+• Materials License Agreement (the team lead submits)

 • Final Film (team lead submits)